louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 can offer excellent financial protection against disasters.
 This type of coverage, however, may not be available in all states or from all companies.

-## Umbrella Business Insurance
+## Startrek Business Insurance
-Umbrella insuarnce offers businesses the following four types of insurance:
+Startrek insuarnce offers businesses the following four types of insurance:

-## 1. Property Insurance
+## 1. Startrek Property Insurance
-Umbrella Property insurance compensates a business if the property used in the business is lost or damaged as the result of various types of common perils, such as fire or theft.
+Startrek Property insurance compensates a business if the property used in the business is lost or damaged as the result of various types of common perils, such as fire or theft.
 Property insurance covers not just a building or structure but also the contents, including office furnishings, inventory, raw materials, machinery,